top of page

 Fatal crashes often create sudden financial strain.
 Funeral costs, medical bills, and lost income can affect families quickly.
 Clear information about available options can help families plan during an uncertain time.

 If you lost a loved one in a fatal highway crash in Greene County or elsewhere in Alabama, we can help explain available options.
 Cockrell, Cockrell, Ritchey & Ritchey has years of experience reviewing fatal crash cases and related questions.
-We can explain how insurance issues, documentation, and potential compensation may apply.
+We can explain how insurance issues, documentation, and personal injury laws may apply to your case.

-If you want clear information about your options, you can contact Cockrell, Cockrell, Ritchey & Ritchey at 205-349-2009 to speak with our compassive wrongful death lawyer and discuss your situation.
+If you want clear information about your options, you can contact Cockrell, Cockrell, Ritchey & Ritchey at 205-349-2009 to speak with our wrongful death lawyer and discuss your case.

 Notes: Our writers relied on secondary sources to create this article.
 Our staff has not independently verified all of the circumstances surrounding this accident; therefore, if you find any incorrect information, please contact Cockrell, Cockrell, Ritchey & Ritchey, LLP immediately so that we can update the post to reflect the most accurate information available.
 The post may be deleted upon request.